Elf: Etymology

 A completely different etymology, making elf a cognate with the Ṛbhus, semi-divine craftsmen in Indian mythology, was suggested by Adalbert Kuhn in 1855.
-In this case, *ɑlβi-z would connote the meaning 'skillful, inventive, clever', and could be a cognate with Latin labor, in the sense of 'creative work'.
+In this case, *ɑlβi-z would connote the meaning 'skilful, inventive, clever', and could be a cognate with Latin labor, in the sense of 'creative work'.
 While often mentioned, this etymology is not widely accepted.

 In proper names

 Throughout the medieval Germanic languages, elf was one of the nouns used in personal names, almost invariably as a first element.
 These names may have been influenced by Celtic names beginning in Albio- such as Albiorix.

 Personal names provide the only evidence for elf in Gothic, which must have had the word *albs (plural *albeis).
 The most famous name of this kind is Alboin.
 Old English names in elf- include the cognate of Alboin Ælfwine (literally "elf-friend", m.), Ælfric ("elf-powerful", m.), Ælfweard ("elf-guardian", m.), and Ælfwaru ("elf-care", f.).
 A widespread survivor of these in modern English is Alfred (Old English Ælfrēd, "elf-advice").
-Also surviving are the English surname Elgar (Ælfgar, "elf-spear") and the name of St Alphege (Ælfhēah, "elf-tall").
+Also surviving are the English surname Elgar (Ælfgar, "elf-spear"), and the name of St Alphege (Ælfhēah, "elf-tall").
 German examples are Alberich, Alphart and Alphere (father of Walter of Aquitaine) and Icelandic examples include Álfhildur.
 These names suggest that elves were positively regarded in early Germanic culture.
-Of the many words for supernatural beings in Germanic languages, the only ones regularly used in personal names are elf and words denoting pagan gods, suggesting that elves were considered similar to gods.
+Of the many words for supernatural beings in Germanic languages, the only ones regularly used in personal names are elf and words denoting pagan gods, suggesting that elves were considered to be similar to gods.